Table of Contents

 If you do not work, or your employer does not offer health coverage, you can also check to see if you qualify for any public health insurance programs (see Medicaid and Medicare below).
 People living with HIV who need help paying for HIV drugs may qualify for medication coverage through their state drug assistance programs (see AIDS Drug Assistance Program below).
 Some clinics now have patient navigators, social workers, case managers, or insurance specialists; any of these professionals can help you get the coverage you need.

 Note: During the COVID-19 pandemic, which began in 2020, short-term relief legislation had expanded eligibility and added health insurance options.
-However, many of these changes are not permanent and are ending.
+However, many of these changes have ended.

 Changes Due to the Affordable Care Act (ACA)